Have you heard about the Great Dane Breeder Scam? Are you concerned that the puppy breeder you found isn’t legitimate? You MUST read this post!

 Choose ethical breeders only.

-The scammers spend a LOT of time trying to convince you that they can safely ship their cute puppies to you in just a day or two.
+The puppy scammers spend a LOT of time trying to convince you that they can safely ship their cute puppies to you in just a day or two.

 Puppies are not Amazon Prime!
 Shipping puppies is complicated, and ethical breeders won’t often do it.
 This process is not a ‘normal’ part of puppy buying.